 Big, elegant trees native to America from Texas to Illinois.
 Planting a pecan tree can provide you with a yearly supply of delicious, healthful nuts.
 A pecan tree can grow to be 100 feet tall and the crown spreads out widely, so be aware of placement.
 When choosing a location for planting a pecan tree, be sure to pick a spot that provides deep, fertile soil with sufficient water, pecans struggle in shallow soil.
 In some of the southern states, pecan trees grow wild along creeks and rivers as they like water and will struggle if there is not sufficient water.

 Trees are 2 years old, and should begin to fruit in their 7th-9th year.
-Can be tricky to grow and are subject to a more limited bareroot guarantee limited to 50% of the purchase price.
+Can be tricky to grow and are excluded from the bareroot guarantee.

 When planting Pecans, it is of paramount importance that the entire tap root is buried up to the previous soil line.
 If the plant is not planted deep enough the tree will desiccate and not want to leaf out.
 Also, it's not unheard of for pecans to stay dormant until the end of summer.
 Many pecans leaf out at the end of August/beginning of September, and some pecans stay dormant a whole year and don't leaf out until the next year.
 The trees should not be on daily irrigation while the roots are still trying to establish and don't need this amount of water.